spectrum-health-systems/Tingen-Transmorger/docs/man/TeleHealthReportsOverview.md

 >
 > For example, running two reports from 1/1/2026-1/15/2015 and 1/16/20206-1/31/2026 will give you the same result as running a single report from 1/1/2026-1/31/2-26.

-#### Downloading reports
+# Downloading reports

 Once the "Processing" button becomes the Download" button (which is enabled), download the report to your "Import" directory.

 ![](./Images/TransmorgerManual-TeleHealthReportDownload-03.jpg)

-Once all reports have been downloaded, we can launch Tingen Transmorger and initialize the database.

-## Report names
+# Report names

 Downloaded report names look like this: